Wound Care in Hospital at Home Models- 2022

 In the U.S., there are seven million persons living with a wound and one million living with an ostomy.
 Thirty percent of persons cared for in post-acute settings have a wound, yet only ten percent of the already scarce board-certified wound and ostomy nurses practice in post-acute settings.
 These significant, and often preventable, wounds include pressure injuries, lower extremity vascular wounds, and complex palliative and end-of-life wounds which require the attention of a knowledgeable specialist to produce the optimal clinical outcomes.

 How does Corstrata work with Hospital at Home Programs?
 Corstrata solves many of the issues that hospitals experience regarding wound care in patients identified for admission to Hospital at Home.
-First, many hospitals are struggling with staffing of registered nurses, including scarce Wound and Ostomy certified nurses who prepare patients with wounds and ostomies for discharge to home.
-Discharges are often delayed because of lack of access to a WOCN to develop a wound or ostomy care discharge plan with proper education of the patient and family to care for their condition.
+First, many hospitals are struggling with staffing of registered nurses, including scarce Wound and Ostomy certified nurses who prepare patients with wounds and ostomies for discharge home.
+Discharges are often delayed because of the lack of access to a WOC Nurse to develop a wound or ostomy care discharge plan with proper patient and family education to care for their condition.

 As chronic wounds typically require a longer healing time than the current timeframe for an acute Hospital at Home episode of care (4-7 days), having access to wound care expertise such as Corstrata’s board-certified wound nurses assists in the entire episode of care for the patient at home.

 Corstrata's role in new @home care delivery models is highlighted in the recent Rowan Report from 2/17/22;